 Unlike the Émonda and Madone, Trek Checkpoint bikes have racks and fender mounts, making them a better choice for bike packers.

-Additionally, they also offer hidden storage compartments for extra storage capacity.
-It’s larger than on Domane road bikes.
+Additionally, they offer hidden storage compartments for extra storage capacity, which is larger than on Domane road bikes.

 My Verdict